MoonPoet/xaprb-src/content/blog/2014/02/23/introductions-recommendations.md

 >
 > I have copied Alex on this email so you both can connect.

 This is what you should never do.
-Just don't.
-You need double opt-in before introducing someone to me like this, with an ask for help.
-The reality is I cannot afford the time and effort helping someone like this will take.
-I'm going to have to say no, and I'm going to have to ask this person not to do this kind of thing anymore.
+Just don't offer my services to a stranger without asking.
+You need double opt-in before introducing someone to me like this.

+I cannot afford the time and effort helping someone like this will take.
+I'm going to have to say no, and then ask this person not to do this kind of thing anymore.
 Cleaning up this kind of mess is the *last* thing I want to be doing at times when I'm focusing my attention on critical priorities for my company or family.